telerik/reporting-docs/knowledge-base/field-not-found-telerik-reporting-processing-useridentity-current-error.md

 ## Description

 For adding Reporting engine and Reporting REST service to .NET Core application we provide NuGet packages: **Telerik.Reporting** and **Telerik.Reporting.Services.AspNetCore**.
-Using those packages in the application results in an error dsipalyed in HTML5 report viewer.
+Using those packages in the application results in an error dispalyed in HTML5 report viewer.

 ## Error Message